 You may want to keep a few specialty gluten free sauces in the fridge for convenience and variety.
 My son and I like to try different hot sauces and salsas.
 He has waaay more heat tolerance than I do, but it can be fun.
 A splash of Jungle Heat or Piri Piri on eggs gives them a nice zing.
 As always, check labels but I’ve found most of these are gluten free.

 I always keep a few jars of spaghetti sauce on hand.
 PC Organics is good.
 I also like Classico, though it’s not organic.
 Just found a new one at bulk barn called Mediterranean Garden.
 It’s really good, organic, and has a refreshingly short ingredient list.
 The label says it’s certified gluten free with no preservatives, no sugar or corn syrup, no starches or thickeners no added colours or artificial flavours.
 This is now my new favourite.

 Barbecue sauce is another one you may want to keep on hand.
 I’ve had good luck with Kraft products.
 They declare everything on the label and all the ones I’ve checked are gluten free.
 Avoid Diana sauce, it has gluten.
-Look for soy sauce and Worcestershire sauce on the ingredient list.
+Look for soy sauce, Worcestershire sauce and malt vinegar on the ingredient list.
 They are common in barbecue sauces and are no no’s for your gluten free diet.

 Gluten-Free Teriyaki Sauce Recipe: I'm actually happy I never found a store bought teriyaki I like because this homemade version is sooo amazing.
 Freezes well too!